gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 # Procedures {#procedures}

-## Establishment of an Encrypted Association {#establishment-procedure}
+## Establishment of a Protected Association {#establishment-procedure}

-An SCTP Endpoint acting as Client willing to create an Encrypted association shall send to the remote peer an INIT chunk containing the CRYPT parameter (see {{sctp-Crypto-chunk-newchunk-crypt}}) where the Protection Engines lists all the supported Protection Engines, given in order of preference (see {{sctp-Crypto-chunk-init-options}}).
+An SCTP Endpoint acting as initiator willing to create a Protected association shall send to the remote peer an INIT chunk containing the CRYPT parameter (see {{sctp-Crypto-chunk-newchunk-crypt}}) where the Protection Engines lists all the supported Protection Engines, given in order of preference (see {{sctp-Crypto-chunk-init-options}}).

-As alternative, an SCTP Endpoint acting as Server willing to support only Encrypted associations shall consider INIT chunk not containing the PROTECTED parameter as an error, thus it will reply with an ERROR chunk according to what specified in {{enoprotected}} indicating that the mandatory PROTECTED option is missing.
+As alternative, an SCTP Endpoint acting as responder willing to support only Protected associations shall consider INIT chunk not containing the PROTECTED parameter as an error, thus it will reply with an ERROR chunk according to what specified in {{enoprotected}} indicating that the mandatory PROTECTED option is missing.

-An SCTP Endpoint acting as Server, when receiving an INIT chunk with CRYPT parameter, will search the list of Protection Engines for a common choice and will reply with INIT-ACK containing the PROTECTED parameter with the chosen Protection Engine.
-When the Server cannot find a supported Protection Engine, it will reply with ABORT and ERROR according to {{eprotlist}}.
+An SCTP Endpoint acting as responder, when receiving an INIT chunk with CRYPT parameter, will search the list of Protection Engines for a common choice and will reply with INIT-ACK containing the PROTECTED parameter with the chosen Protection Engine.
+When the responder cannot find a supported Protection Engine, it will reply with ABORT and ERROR according to {{eprotlist}}.

-When Client and Server have agreed on an Encrypted association by means of handshaking INIT/INIT-ACK with a common Protection Engine, only Control chunks and Encrypted chunks will be accepted.
-Any Data chunk being sent on an Encrypted association will be silently discarded.
+When initiator and responder have agreed on a Protected association by means of handshaking INIT/INIT-ACK with a common Protection Engine, only Control chunks and Protected chunks will be accepted.
+Any Data chunk being sent on an Protected association will be silently discarded.

-After completion of initial handshake, that is after COOKIE-ECHO and COOKIE-ACK, the Protection Engine shall initialize itself by transferring its own data as Payload of the ENCRYPT chunk (see
+After completion of initial handshake, that is after COOKIE-ECHO and COOKIE-ACK, the Protection Engine shall initialize itself by transferring its own data as Payload of the CRYPTO chunk (see
 {{sctp-Crypto-chunk-newchunk-crypt-struct}}) if necessary.
-At completion of Protection Engine initialization, the setup of the Encrypted association is complete and from that time on only ENCRYPT chunks will be exchanged.
+At completion of Protection Engine initialization, the setup of the Protected association is complete and from that time on only ENCRYPT chunks will be exchanged.
 Any other type of plain text chunks will be silently discarded.

-After completion of Encrypted association initialization, the Client MUST send to the Server a PVALID chunk (see
+After completion of Protected association initialization, the initiator MUST send to the responder a PVALID chunk (see
 {{sctp-Crypto-chunk-newchunk-pvalid-chunk}}) containing the list of Protection Engines previously sent in the PROTECTED parameter of the INIT chunk.
-The Server receiving the PVALID chunk will compare the Protection Engines list with the one previously received in the INIT chunk, if they will be exactly the same, with the same Protection engine in the same position, it will reply to the Client with a PVALID chunk containing the chose Protection Engine, otherwise it will reply with an ABORT chunk.
-When the Client will receive the PVALID chunk, it will compare with the previous chosen Protection Engine and in case of mismatch with the one received previously as PROTECTED parameter in the INIT-ACK chunk, it will reply with ABORT, otherwise it will discard it.
+The responder receiving the PVALID chunk will compare the Protection Engines list with the one previously received in the INIT chunk, if they will be exactly the same, with the same Protection engine in the same position, it will reply to the initiator with a PVALID chunk containing the chose Protection Engine, otherwise it will reply with an ABORT chunk.
+When the initiator will receive the PVALID chunk, it will compare with the previous chosen Protection Engine and in case of mismatch with the one received previously as PROTECTED parameter in the INIT-ACK chunk, it will reply with ABORT, otherwise it will discard it.

-## Termination of an Encrypted Association {#termination-procedure}
+## Termination of a Protected Association {#termination-procedure}

 Besides the procedures for terminating an association explained in
 {{RFC9260}}, the protection engine SHALL ask SCTP endpoint for